pirj/noclamshell/README.md

 ## Less fuss

-Imagine a magic script that monotors your lid state, and when it is closed, puts your machine to sleep.
+Imagine a magic script that monitors your lid state, and when it is closed, puts your machine to sleep.
 Here it is!

 ## Installation